Esports as a Student Engagement Strategy

 Share article

-Connected Learning and Esports
+Connected Learning and Esports for Engagement

 Connected learning is an educational approach that integrates interest-driven learning, supportive social relationships, and educational opportunities.
 Esports curriculums are an excellent opportunity for connected learning.
 They harness student interest and engage students with cooperative activity and social-emotional learning, resulting in authentic connections and career opportunities through STEM and CTE.